 Demo Track: A maximum of 4 pages of content including references and a link to the demo.

 Young Researchers’ Symposium: A maximum of 4 pages of content including references.

 All the submissions will be single blind.
 The authors should include their names and affiliations in the submission.

 Dual Submission Policy

-CoDS-COMAD does not allow dual submission, violating papers will be rejected immediately without review.
+CoDS-COMAD does not allow dual submissions.
+All papers will be subjected to a plagiarism check before reviewing.
+Submissions violating this policy will be rejected immediately without review.